pvdrz/pijama/notes.md

 have `jmp` instructions that jump to the next instruction which is semantically right but it is a bit wasteful.
 Nevertheless, if we link and run our main program we will get the same output as before.

+# Optimizing code generation

+At this point you should have noticed that even though our code generation works, the generated code could be improved by either removing instructions or changing them by other instructions.

+This means that we should try to first generate the instructions we are trying to encode in a first stage and then emit machine code based on those instructions in a second pass.

+Another advantage of doing this is that it allows us to make our assembly portable.
+The only platform specific part of it are the registers, so that means that we can make our instructions generic over the type of registers we are going to use.